ret2basic/ret2basic/README.md

 - [ ] Full completion on pwn.college
 - [ ] Full completion on CryptoHack
-- [ ] Top 10 on bugbountyhunter.com
 - [ ] Hack The Box Guru
+- [ ] Top 50 on bugbountyhunter.com

+- I will eat a keyboard if any goal is not reached by the end of this year.
+You pick size.

 ---